2u3bit/Security_research_notes/Day6_ How_to_Prevent_Token_Theft_and_AiTM_with_Microsoft_Defender.md

 <br>
 ![image](https://github.com/user-attachments/assets/d549fd01-fa46-463f-83dd-ab10047986f3)

+Attack Story: <br>
-Attack Story: The attacker was able to compromise the organization by leveraging a phishing email, stealing authentication cookies, and then spreading the attack internally through phishing and malicious documents.
+The attacker was able to compromise the organization by leveraging a phishing email, stealing authentication cookies, and then spreading the attack internally through phishing and malicious documents.

-Attack Timeline:
+Attack Timeline:  <br>
 T (Time): Phishing email sent.
 Sender: bob.egan@trey-research.com
 Subject: Improve your security with Microsoft Defender for Cloud